ableplayer/ableplayer/README.md

 All modern browsers have supported HTML5 media elements for many years.
 However, there are still older browsers in use that don’t have this support (e.g., Internet Explorer 9 and earlier).
-For these, you need to provide fallback content.
+For these, fallback content should be provided.

 Prior to version 4.0, *Able Player* used [JW Player][] as a fallback Flash player for older browsers.
 However, this solution was built specifically on **JW Player 6**